st-001/json-schema-to-deno-ts-util/README.md

 On the initial prompt, we send a request to GPT-4 with only the compressed JSON schema in the system message.

+Their wild order here again:

-input superhans after one of his 5 day benders had a crazy idea to order 1000 pizzas.
+superhans after one of his 5 day benders had a crazy idea to order 1000 pizzas.
 500 only with bbq sauce.
 500 with x10 cheese.
-Jeremy wants 1 with 5 toppings of pepperoni, sausage, bacon, ham, and chicken.
+Jeremy wants 1 with 5 toppings of
+pepperoni, sausage, bacon, ham, and chicken.
 Mark wants 1 with 3 toppings of pepperoni, sausage, and bacon.
 Super hans called back to trick mark and advised to add so many chillis to marks pizza, which they argued about, but mark eventually agreed.

 ```typescript
 export async function getPizzaOrderItemsCompressed(content: string) {